ronjmartin/ronjmartin/README.md

 - 👋 Hi, I’m @ronjmartin
 - 👀 I’m interested in designing the best experiences
-- 🌱 I’m currently learning HCD and Product Management at the ID program in Chicago
+- 🌱 Currently growing in my role as an Innovation Consultant at Tata Chicago
 - 📫 ronaldjmartin@gmail.com

 <!---